Consumer or Producer... Who's to Blame?

 In a world of mostly free trade and free flow of ideas, especially in a capitalist society, it's up to each party to organize and negotiate.
 It's just the way it is.
 The problem is that, in terms of wealth and resource control, our society is already stacked in favor of the powerful — who conveniently happen to be the producer class.

 So in that sense, the producers have the upper hand.
-They have been building enterprise tools and using ever-evolving predictive modeling for decades.
+Large corporations have massive physical and digital infrastructure.
+They've been building enterprise focused tools and using ever-evolving predictive modeling for decades.
+Not to mention the fact that federal policy has been built to serve these incentive structures.

 However, consumers have power too, especially when they organize.
 We've seen this before, and we see it now.
 When it happens, it’s powerful.
 But why doesn’t it last?
 And what can we do to harness the potential of the consumer class?